 Evolutionary psychology, which is also called developmental psychology, is the study of the growth and development of the mind.
 It's the study of the interior development of humans.
 Most developmental psychologists agree that the internal development of humans is not linear or fixed but our growth and development happens as a series of unfolding stages or waves.

 Spiral Dynamics, a highly regarded approach to human development, describes humans as proceeding through eight general stages called memes.
 Wilber writes that memes are not rigid levels but are “flowing waves or dynamic spirals of consciousness unfolding.”
 As our awareness develops it unfolds in waves, stages or spirals rather than in linear, fixed or rigid ways.
 Wilber says this spiral theory is backed with substantial research.

 The eight memes or stages from Spiral Dynamics are below with a brief description of each wave along with the percentage of the world population Wilber believes is at each wave at any given time, and the percentage of social power that is held by each wave.
 (The memes are based on the work of Clare Graves and were developed and refined by Don Beck and Christopher Cowan.)

-Beige (Wilber calls this stage Infrared): Archaic-Instinctual - Basic survival (food, water, warmth, sex, and safety) takes priority; use habits and instincts to survive; form into survival bands to preserve life; seen in first human societies, newborn infants, elderly who are senile, late-stage Alzheimer’s patients, people who are mentally ill and living on the street, in the starving masses; approximately 0.1 percent of the current adult population is at this meme with 0 percent of the power.
+Beige (Wilber calls this stage Infrared or Crimson): Archaic-Instinctual - Basic survival (food, water, warmth, sex, and safety) takes priority; use habits and instincts to survive; form into survival bands to preserve life; seen in first human societies, newborn infants, elderly who are senile, late-stage Alzheimer’s patients, people who are mentally ill and living on the street, in the starving masses; approximately 0.1 percent of the current adult population is at this meme with 0 percent of the power.